kokou2kpadenou/hangman_api/documentation/getAllUsersScores.md

 ## **Show all users with Scores**

-Returns json data about users with scores.
+Returns json data about all users with scores.

 - **URL**